-- Open or broken doors or windows. - Unusual noises anything suggestive of foul play, danger, or illegal activity. - Person sitting in parked vehicle for an extended period of time. - Vehicles driving slowly in a parking lot or parking garage at night. - Any person not affiliated with the University community.

-Do not assume the person may be a visitor or University staff that you have not seen before.
-Call the University Police immediately.
+- Threatening statements, disturbing images or video posted on digital platforms that may appear to be a threat to the safety of an individual, group or the campus community. - Open or broken doors or windows. - Unusual noises anything suggestive of foul play, danger or illegal activity. - Someone sitting in a parked vehicle for an extended period of time. - Vehicles driving slowly in a parking lot or parking garage at night. - Any person not affiliated with the university community in an area not typically associated with visitors or the public. - Do not assume the person may be a visitor or university staff that you have not seen before.
+Call the OSU Police Department immediately.